-Note 7 Segment Reporting
+Note 6 Segment Reporting

 The Group is organised around three operating segments across two geographic regions, which are all labour related.
-These segments are Specialist Recruitment, On Demand IT Services and Technology & Talent Solutions in Australia and New Zealand.
-Segment information for continuing operations for the financial year is as follows.
+These segments are Specialist Recruitment, On Demand IT Services and Technology & Talent Solutions in Australia and New Zealand, with Technology & Talent Solutions discontinuing operations in the current financial year.
+Segment information for continuing operations for the financial year is as follows:

-(a) Segments
+a) Segments